odoo/odoo/addons/website/doc/website.snippet.rst

    some datas (contentEditable, added classes to a running animation...)

 Customize Methods:
-All javascript option can defiend method call from the template on mouse over, on click or to reset the default value (<li data-your_js_method="your_value"><a>...</a></li>).
+All javascript option can defined method call from the template on mouse over, on click or to reset the default value (<li data-your_js_method="your_value"><a>...</a></li>).
 The method receive the variable type (``over``, ``click`` or ``reset``), the method value and the jQuery object of the HTML li item. (can be use for multi methods)